 Although I did not find all of my answers, I found a guidebook, source of hope and role model who would teach me how to navigate not only these questions, but the many others that would (and still do) pop up.
 On the bottom shelf of the self-help section, sandwiched between books with overly optimistic titles and celebrity memoirs was Twenty-Something, Twenty Everything: A Quarter-life Women’s Guide to Balance and Direction by Christine Hassler.
 I picked it up, rushed to the counter to buy it and spent the next month, making frequent trips to the park, soaking up the wisdom and working through the exercises.

 Katie Hoffman: Christine!
 Thank you so much for chatting with me.
-You are such an inspiration!
 From our conversations and from reading your books, I know you have been though a lot of experiences in dating and in romantic relationships.
 Tell us a little bit about how you have been able to find consistent love in your life regardless of what your relationship status.

-Christine Hassler: Absolutely!
-I’m so happy to talk and share with you.
-Yes.
+Christine Hassler: Yes.
 I have definitely experienced a bit of everything!
 Through it all, I have found that the best way to be content is to develop a strong relationship with yourself.
 Many times, especially as women, our sense of contentment is dependent on others and our romantic relationships rather than ourselves.
 There are challenges in all relationships–grief, aches, and pains–there is no relationship status that isn’t challenging, but these challenges and contrasts have shown me different sides of myself, different ways in which to learn lessons and integrate.
 All of our relationships are mirrors.
 Every mirror and challenge has helped me fall more in love with myself.
 I have learned to ask myself, “What am I learning from this person?”

 I have learned to watch how I treat myself in relationships; the more loving I am to me the more loving I am able to be with the other person.